-Question 5: What does the requirement that the project be within the same geographic area and within 25 miles of the earmark mean?
+Question 4: What does the requirement that the project be within the same geographic area and within 25 miles of the earmark mean?

-Answer 5: The repurposed funds may be obligated only on a new or existing project within 25 miles of the original earmark designation in the State.
-Twenty-five miles can be considered from any reasonable point from the location of the earmark, but the new or existing project must remain within the State.
+Answer 4: The repurposed funds may be obligated only on a new or existing project within 25 miles of the original earmark designation in the State.
+The 25-mile area can be determined from any reasonable point from the location of the earmark, but the new or existing project must remain within the State.